dgattey/dg/README.md

 - `turbo lint` runs ESLint to lint all TS(X) and JS(X) files
 - `turbo lint:types` runs tsc to confirm no type errors on the same files
 - `turbo codegen` generates new GraphQL APIs from Github/Contentful + operation file types from the queries/mutations
-- `turbo connect <optional branch>` (assuming you have `pscale` installed locally) connects you to the DB branch specified on port 3309
 - `turbo db -- db:migrate` uses Sequelize to run migrations, and you can list the status of migrations with `turbo db -- db:migrate:status`.
 Undo with `turbo db -- db:migrate:undo`
 - `turbo db -- migration:generate --name <name>` uses Sequelize to generate a new migration file ready to be populated
 - `turbo webhook -- create <name>` will create a webhook subscription for the given API - for local dev and requires `dev` to be running already